AAFC-BICoE/snakemake-partial-genome-pipeline/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Publications & Additional Resources
 1)	Brunke, A J., Hansen, A. K., Salnitska, M., Kypke, J. L., Escalona, H., Chapados, J.T., Eyres, J., Richter, R., Smetana, A., Ślipiński, A., Zwick, A., Hájek, J., Leschen, R., Solodovnikov, A. and Dettman, J.R.
 The limits of Quediini at last (Coleoptera: Staphylinidae: Staphylininae): a rove beetle mega-radiation resolved by comprehensive sampling and anchored phylogenomics.
 Systematic Entomology.
 Accepted.
 1–36.
+2) Dr. Adam Brunke provides some further [custom phylogeny instructions](https://github.com/brunkea/Quediini-phylo)
 ## Known Issues
 * Fastq files that start with numbers fail with Phyluce
 * rnaSPAdes 3.13.1 sometimes with randomly fails to generate a transcripts.fasta on a sample after completing K127.